-For about a decade, we’ve advised our clients and readers that they should never combine a vacation home with an investment.
+For about a decade, we’ve advised clients and readers that they should never combine a vacation home with an investment.

 Mixing a lifestyle purchase with an optimal investment has never been a good idea.
 If anything, the past few years have proven this advice is still valid.